infra-kiwi/kiwi-blog/0004-cloudfront-logs-glue-athena/README.md

 This example shows how to query CloudFront logs using AWS Athena and AWS Glue.

+You can find the relative blog post at: https://blog.infra.kiwi/aws-cdk-querying-cloudfront-logs-in-aws-athena-d0c25e1356bf

 The data flow on the CloudFormation side of things is:

 ```mermaid